- September 11, 2020

 Standby Letter of Credit (SBLC) or Banker’s Guarantee

-This is a common trade finance product, commonly serves as a guarantee or collateral.
+This is a common product, commonly serves as a guarantee or collateral.
 It is a guarantee made by the bank on behalf of a client.
 The issuing bank guarantees payment to the beneficiary when certain conditions or obligations are met.
 To issue a SBLC, the bank will underwrite the credit of the issuer and assess the quality of assets the issuer is able to pledge as collateral.
 A SBLC is different from LC – SBLC is paid when conditions are not fulfilled but LC is the guarantee of payment when certain conditions are met.

 Documents against Acceptance (DA)/ Documents against Payment (DP)